markmoxon/elite-a-source-code-bbc-micro/README.md

 You can build the fully functioning game from this source.
 [Three releases](#building-different-releases-of-elite-a) are currently supported: the officially released version from Angus's site, and the version produced by the original source discs (which was never released).

+It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
+The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.

 Elite-A is legendary amongst BBC Elite fans, and remains a deeply impressive project that has achieved almost mythical status in the Acorn retro scene (and deservedly so).
 Ian Bell, co-author of the original Elite, has this to say on his website:

 > Also available here is Angus Duggan's Elite-A, a comprehensive enhancement of BBC Elite.
 He created this by disassembling the object code and then reprogramming the resultant source.
 A significant achievement for which respect is due.